Phil De Luna: Education and career

-Phil De Luna is a Canadian materials scientist.
-He served as a director at the National Research Council Canada (NRC), heading the "Materials for Clean Fuels Challenge Program," a collaborative research program on Canadian-made clean energy technology.
-He was the youngest ever director of a research program at the NRC at the time of his appointment.
-De Luna's research focuses on decarbonization, particularly CO2 conversion, hydrogen, and artificial intelligence for materials science.
-He is a Clarivate Highly Cited Researcher, which ranks papers in the top 1% by field and publication year.
-His doctoral research, which identified new electrocatalytic materials for the conversion of carbon dioxide into renewable fuels and feedstocks, gained him a graduate Governor General's medal.
+De Luna then began to serve as a director at the National Research Council Canada (NRC), heading the "Materials for Clean Fuels Challenge Program," a collaborative research program on Canadian-made clean energy technology (2019-2022).
+De Luna's research has focused on decarbonization, particularly CO2 conversion, hydrogen, and artificial intelligence for materials science.

-De Luna earned his Bachelor of Science (BSc) from the University of Windsor, his Master of Science (MSc) from the University of Ottawa and his doctorate (PhD) in materials science from the University of Toronto.
 In 2022, De Luna was appointed an adjunct professor in the Department of Materials Science & Engineering at the University of Toronto.
 He has also served at UC Berkeley as a visiting researcher.
 Also in 2022, De Luna published the book "Accelerated Materials Discovery: How to Use Artificial Intelligence to Speed Up Development" about using artificial intelligence and robotics to accelerate traditional experimental discovery methods for new materials development.
+He was a consultant for McKinsey & Company (2022-2023) before joining Deep Sky.
+He is a Clarivate Highly Cited Researcher.
+In 2025, De Luna resigned from Deep Sky, saying, "I’ve outgrown my current role, and it’s time to stretch again—to build something new I own from the ground up”.